dotnet/docs-maui/docs/user-interface/controls/webview.md

 ```

 > [!NOTE]
-> You should configure `MauiWKWebView` with a `WKWebViewConfiguration` object before a `WebView` is displayed in your app.
+> You should configure `MauiWKWebView` with a `WKWebViewConfiguration` object before a <xref:Microsoft.Maui.Controls.WebView> is displayed in your app.
 Suitable locations to do this are in your app's startup path, such as in *MauiProgram.cs* or *App.xaml.cs*. <!-- For more information about configuring a native .NET MAUI control, see [Customize controls](~/user-interface/handlers/customize.md). -->

 ::: moniker-end